-This 0.24 hectare site is located off Victoria Street in Dowlais.
-Full permission for 25 flats was granted in 2015 (P/15/0042) with 6 units completed prior to this plan period.
-The remaining 19 units were completed during 2016/17

-No of units

-SW3.13 - Pen y Dre Fields, Gurnos 40
+This 0.24-hectare site is located off Victoria Street in Dowlais.
+Full planning permission for 25 flats was granted in 2015 (P/15/0042) with 6 units completed prior to this plan period.
+The remaining 19 units were completed during 2016/17 l N No of units SW3.13 - Pen y Dre Fields, Gurnos 4 40

-SWO.
-TO - Tell y Die Helas, Comos 70

-This 1.55 hectare site is located in the community of Gurnos.
+This 1.55-hectare site is located in the community of Gurnos.
 The site is allocated for 40 dwellings and is anticipated to deliver affordable housing and other planning obligations in accordance with Policy SW9.

 The Council's Engineers have advised that the principle of development is considered acceptable.
-New highways, drainage infrastructure or ground works will be required to bring forward an acceptable development proposal however this does not represent an insurmountable constraint.
+New highways, drainage infrastructure or ground works will be required to bring forward an acceptable development proposal however, this does not represent an insurmountable constraint.

-The site is traversed by a 450mm trunk water main for which protection measures will be required in the form of an easement width or diversion.
+A 450mm trunk water main for which protection measures will be required in the form of an easement width or diversion traverses the site.
 Off-site sewers will be required in order to connect to the existing network.

-The site is adjacent to an existing open space which has recently received investment.
+The site is adjacent to an existing open space that has recently received investment.
 The interface between the two developments should be respected and adequate buffer planting considered.
 This open space contains known occurrences of Japanese Knotweed on its boundary.